Rice to Ripley

 Over the summer of 2011, the line was removed in piles; first the rails, then the ties, with everything being trucked out of the valley; the crossing signals were the last to go.
 Fortunately, the city of Blythe took advantage of an opportunity to save a portion of this line.
 The city asked that a portion of the track and its crossing signals remain; indeed, a 300-foot segment of the original line, along with its crossing gates, bridges and loading ramps, remain today.
 The city of Blythe plans to get railcars for the track in order to create an attraction, and so far a coffee caboose was proposed by its city manager.
 The line is currently railbanked, with the hopes of future train service one day.

-Thanks to Tyler McMillin for contributing information about this route.
+Thanks to Tyler McMillin for contributing information.